 "You said we were going to take a year apart and see what happens," Paul said.

 "It's almost been a year.
 I don't want to wait any longer," I told him.
-He doesn't respond.
-My phone makes the call waiting noise.
+He didn't respond.
+My phone made the call waiting noise.
 "Hold on."

-I look down at the caller I.D.
+I looked down at the caller I.D.
 "I have to take this call.
 Alright, we'll talk when I get back to D.C."

 "Yeah fine," Paul said.
-I say goodbye and hang up with him.
-I switch over to the other call.
+I said goodbye and hung up with him.
+I switched over to the other call.
 "Jack."

 "Hey.
 I need to speak to your father," Jack said.

 "He's still in with Richard.
 He doesn't want to be interrupted."

 "This is important.
 I need clearance so I can interrogate the suspect in the train bombing.
 Driscoll won't let me anywhere near him.
 I believe he information about a secondary hit.
 A larger one.
 It's supposed to take place this morning at eight o'clock."

 I looked at my watch.
 "Well, it's almost eight now."